This page is in progress -

 - Transcribe Audio to Text | Transcription Company & Website - Rev

 - Audio Transcription Software | Speech to Text to Magic | Trint

 - Automatic Transcription & Subtitle Generator - Happy Scribe

 - Automatically convert audio to text: Fast, Accurate, & Affordable | Sonix

 Note: AI-powered, automated transcription tools are often based on racist and white supremacist algorithms.
-The accuracy rate will undoubtedly drop if the people speaking are non-white, do not speak English as their first language, or speak a specific dialect (e.g. Black Vernacular English).
+The accuracy rate will undoubtedly drop if the people speaking are non-white, do not speak English as their first language, or speak a specific dialect of English (e.g. Black Vernacular English).
 Read more in this Business Insider article.